Blackface: Authenticity

-The degree to which blackface performance drew on authentic black culture and traditions is controversial.
+The degree to which blackface performance drew on authentic Black culture and traditions is controversial.
 Black people, including slaves, were influenced by white culture, including white musical culture.
 Certainly this was the case with church music from very early times.
-Complicating matters further, once the blackface era began, some blackface minstrel songs unquestionably written by New York-based professionals (Stephen Foster, for example) made their way to the plantations in the South and merged into the body of black folk music.
+Complicating matters further, once the blackface era began, some blackface minstrel songs unquestionably written by New York-based professionals (Stephen Foster, for example) made their way to the plantations in the South and merged into the body of Black folk music.

-It seems clear, however, that American music by the early 19th century was an interwoven mixture of many influences, and that blacks were quite aware of white musical traditions and incorporated these into their music.
+It seems clear, however, that American music by the early 19th century was an interwoven mixture of many influences, and that Black people were quite aware of white musical traditions and incorporated these into their music.

 In the early years of the nineteenth century, white-to-black and black-to-white musical influences were widespread, a fact documented in numerous contemporary accounts....
 [I]t becomes clear that the prevailing musical interaction and influences in nineteenth century America produced a black populace conversant with the music of both traditions.

-Early blackface minstrels often said that their material was largely or entirely authentic black culture; John Strausbaugh, author of Black Like You, said that such claims were likely to be untrue.
+Early blackface minstrels often said that their material was largely or entirely authentic Black culture; John Strausbaugh, author of Black Like You, said that such claims were likely to be untrue.
 Well into the 20th century, scholars took the stories at face value.
 Constance Rourke, one of the founders of what is now known as cultural studies, largely assumed this as late as 1931.
 In the Civil Rights era there was a strong reaction against this view, to the point of denying that blackface was anything other than a white racist counterfeit.
-Starting no later than Robert Toll's Blacking Up (1974), a "third wave" has systematically studied the origins of blackface, and has put forward a nuanced picture: that blackface did, indeed, draw on black culture, but that it transformed, stereotyped, and caricatured that culture, resulting in often racist representations of black characters.
+Starting no later than Robert Toll's Blacking Up (1974), a "third wave" has systematically studied the origins of blackface, and has put forward a nuanced picture: that blackface did, indeed, draw on Black culture, but that it transformed, stereotyped, and caricatured that culture, resulting in often racist representations of Black characters.

-As discussed above, this picture becomes even more complicated after the Civil War, when many blacks became blackface performers.
+As discussed above, this picture becomes even more complicated after the Civil War, when many Black people became blackface performers.
 They drew on much material of undoubted slave origins, but they also drew on a professional performer's instincts, while working within an established genre, and with the same motivation as white performers to make exaggerated claims of the authenticity of their own material.